Wirkungstreffer/Microtubules_Detection/README.md

 8. (Optional) Run Manually_Linear_Regression_Correction.py in folder "Microtubules_Detection-master/Semantic_Segmentation/implementation/" if the automatic detected linear regressions are inaccurate.

+All the output data is in the folder "Microtubules_Detection-master/Semantic_Segmentation/implementation/data_output"

 #############################################################################################

 To transfer json file to image data, use console cd to the file directory, further run shell command $sh json_to_dataset.sh